mynah22/Homelab-Guides/firstPFSense.md

 # Install and configure PFSense VM
 This guide picks up where the [HP Server ESXI install guide](firstConfig.md) ends

-We have a hypervisor up and 7 network interfaces configured so that we can manage them with VMs
+We have a hypervisor up and 7 network interfaces configured so that we can attach them to VMs

 The first order of business is to set up the VM that will be managing the network; PFSense

-My steps are based on the official guide [here](https://docs.netgate.com/pfsense/en/latest/recipes/virtualize-esxi.html).
+My steps are based on the official guide [here](https://docs.netgate.com/pfsense/en/latest/recipes/virtualize-esxi.html), but is specific to this build.

 ## **Create PFSense Virtual Machine**
-1. **Add installation ISO to server**
+1. ### **Add installation ISO to server**
     * Storage > datastores > Datastore Browser ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiSetupDatastoreBrowser.jpg))
     * create a folder in datastore1 names 'OS ISOs' (screenshots [1](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiSetupCreateDir.jpg)